CloudWithChris/cloudwithchris.com/content/blog/github-action-docker-dotnet-core.md

 - DevOps
 title: Making a GitHub Action with Docker and .NET Core
 ---
-As you may have read previously, my site [cloudwithchris.com](http://cloudchris.ws/2x) is hosted using Azure Storage Static Websites.
-A common pattern when building static websites is to version control the assets and use Continuous Integration and Continuous Delivery to deliver the rendered compiled website to Azure.
-I've recently started creating an open source .NET Core command-line application which can take Hugo YAML files an input, convert the file contents to the appropriate markdown for supported third-party services (currently [dev.to](http://cloudchris.ws/2y) and [medium.com](http://cloudchris.ws/2z)) by replacing local URLs, adding appropriate YouTube/Tweet rendering shortcodes and then posting directly to the API.
+As you may have read previously, my site [cloudwithchris.com](http://cloudchris.ws/2x) is hosted using Azure Storage Static sites.
+A common pattern when building static sites is to version control the assets and use Continuous Integration and Continuous Delivery to deliver the rendered compiled site to Azure.
+I've recently started creating an open source .NET Core command-line application which can take Hugo YAML files an input, convert the file contents to the appropriate Markdown for supported third-party services (currently [dev.to](http://cloudchris.ws/2y) and [medium.com](http://cloudchris.ws/2z)) by replacing local URLs, adding appropriate YouTube/Tweet rendering shortcodes and then posting directly to the API.

 You may be able to see where this is going.
-As I have a Continuous Integration (CI) and Continuous Deployment (CD) process to deploy my production website to Azure, I also want to integrate cross-posting to third party blogging services into that process.
+As I have a Continuous Integration (CI) and Continuous Deployment (CD) process to deploy my production site to Azure, I also want to integrate cross-posting to third party blogging services into that process.
 That's why I decided on a .NET Core command-line application, so that the resulting executable can run cross-platform.
 It also means that I could feasibly run that executable within a deployment pipeline, whether that is in Azure Pipelines, GitHub Actions, Jenkins, GitLab, etc. As I'm using GitHub Actions to deploy my site to Azure, it made sense for me to build a GitHub action that I can use within my GitHub Actions workflow.
 That's exactly what I'll be talking about in this blog post!

 In case you didn't already know, each GitHub Action is effectively just another GitHub repository.
 So whenever you use the actions/checkout action, you're actually referring to the [github.com/actions/checkout](http://cloudchris.ws/20) repository.
 Each of these "action repositories" will have an action.yml file at the repository root, to inform GitHub that it represents a GitHub action - more on that later though!